evadelmas/poisotlab.github.io/opportunities.md

 ## MSc

 We have available funding for a MSc candidate, for up to two years.
-Please have a look at the [departmental requirements for this program][msc].
 There is no designated topic of research.
 If you are interested, have a look at our [research interests](/research/) and [selected publications](/papers/), and contact Tim to discuss potential subjects.
 Although we have a strong